1.09 | 06.08.17

-This week on Soonish we dive into the ancient tension in urban planning between the old and the new.
-Should we do everything we can to preserve the parts of the environment that connect us to our past?
-Or should we boldly remake that environment to support growth and innovation in the future?
-Is there a way to do both at once?
+This month on Soonish, we dive into the ancient tension in urban planning between the old and the new: whether to do everything we can to preserve the parts of the environment that connect us to our past, or to boldly remake that environment to support growth and innovation in the future.
+Perhaps there’s a way to do both at once?

 The episode approaches those questions through the story of two bridges.
 One is the Longfellow Bridge, the 110-year-old, European-style steel arch bridge that carries cars and Red Line subway trains over the Charles River between Cambridge and Boston.
 The other is the Zakim Bridge, a modern concrete-and-steel cable-stay bridge that soars over the Charles just a mile downstream.

 Both are iconic structures familiar to all Bostonians.
 But they’ve come to represent very different sets of ideas.

 With its striking design, the Zakim Bridge still looks like it arrived from the future via time warp, even 15 years after its completion.
 It presents drivers with a grand entrance to Boston as they swoop down toward the city on Interstate 93 and dip underground into the Central Artery tunnel.